xinyumz/strapi-starter-project/docs/SETUP.md

 # Copy environment template
 cp .env.example .env

-# Edit the .env file with your settings
+# Edit the .env file with the settings
-nano .env  # or use your preferred editor
+nano .env  # or use preferred editor
 ```

 **Required .env settings:**